-Hot Coals

-Anyone who walks or falls on hot coals can be severely burned and a child can sustain lifethreatening burns.
+Hot Coals Accidents involving hot coals can cause severe burns and a child can sustain life-threatening burns.
 Hot coals should always be disposed of in designated containers at the beach or bay.
 Do not bury coals with sand.
 Hot coals covered by sand can retain an intense heat for up to 24 hours.

 If a child is burned by hot coals, immediately cool the area but DO NOT use ice.
 Never apply ice to a burn.
-Nurse practitioner Jason McSweeney, from the UCSD Regional Burn Center recommends using "...cold water to cool the burn and, at the same time, wash away the sand and debris.
-If there is time, apply and antibiotic ointment, but get right to the emergency room."
+Experts from the Regional Burn Center at UC San Diego Medical Center recommend using cold water to cool the burn and, at the same time, wash away the sand and debris.
+If there is time, apply and antibiotic ointment, but get right to the emergency room.

-Fireworks

-Fireworks are illegal in San Diego County and extremely dangerous, especially those purchased in Mexico.
-Each year the UCSD Regional Burn Center treats patients who have suffered fire-works related injuries, including those from small fireworks called "poppers" that easily fit in a pocket, where they can explode, set clothing on fire, and cause serious burn injuries.
+Fireworks Fireworks are illegal in San Diego County and extremely dangerous.
+Each year the Regional Burn Center treats patients who have suffered fire-works related injuries, including those from small fireworks called "poppers" that easily fit in a pocket, where they can explode, set clothing on fire, and cause serious burn injuries.

-Lamp Oil and Lighter Fluid

-Oil-filled lamps or torches on patios and backyards can cause severe burns if not properly secured, but there is another aspect of using these devices that often goes overlooked.
+Lamp Oil and Lighter Fluid Oil-filled lamps or torches on patios and backyards can cause severe burns if not properly secured, but there is another aspect of using these devices that often goes overlooked.
 The fluids involved can cause life-threatening pneumonia in young children and adults if the fuel is inhaled.

-Each year, the Poison Center receives an average of 400 calls regarding the ingestion of lamp oil and lighter fluid, the majority of which involve children under the age of five.

-"A common source of exposure occurs when lamp oil or lighter fluid is placed in a drinking cup or other container in order to transfer it to the lamp, torch or barbecue," said Richard Clark, M.D., UCSD Emergency Department and Medical Director, California Poison Control System (CPCS).
+"Each year, the Poison Center receives an average of 400 calls regarding the ingestion of lamp oil and lighter fluid, the majority of which involve children under the age of five," said Richard Clark, M.D., Emergency Department, UC San Diego Medical Center and Medical Director, California Poison Control System (CPCS).
+"A common source of exposure occurs when lamp oil or lighter fluid is placed in a drinking cup or other container in order to transfer it to the lamp, torch or barbecue."